MTI-2023-TALA/StudAsso/README.md

 nx serve frontend-student
 ```

-### PostgreSQL instalation
+### PostgreSQL installation

 We are using PostgreSQL to manage our data.
-We recomand using docker to install it.
+We recommend using docker to install it.

 ```
 docker-compose -f docker-compose.yml up -d database